Operating Income (EBIT) Definition

 Operating Income Formula

 The operating income formula provides a simple calculation for evaluating common business models.
-Calculating this equation is fairly simple when one has three values: revenues, cost of goods sold, and operating expenses.
+Calculating this equation is fairly simple when one has the three following values: revenues, cost of goods sold, and operating expenses.

 Access your Exit Strategy Checklist Execution Plan in SCFO Lab.
 The step-by-step plan to get the most value out of your company when you sell.